cloudflare/cloudflare-docs/products/client-ip-geolocation/src/content/faq/index.md

 ### How does the above scenario change if I use Cloudflare to secure my infrastructure?
 There is significant cross pollination between Cloudflare forward- and reverse-proxy services.
 When a user connects through Cloudflare proxies to origin infrastructure protected by Cloudflare security tools, our origin-facing tools automatically consume information from our user-facing systems about client geography, IP reputation, and other client metadata.
 This process happens in a privacy-preserving manner that reduces unnecessary collection of personally identifiable information while ensuring customers can maintain their desired security posture.

-Cloudflare firewall rules specifying country- or region-level match criteria will match correctly on users passing through or VPN and forward-proxy systems with no action needed from you.
+Cloudflare firewall rules specifying country- or region-level match criteria will match correctly on users passing through our VPN and forward-proxy systems with no action needed from you.

 ### In the example, what happens when Cloudflare’s Minneapolis data center is removed from service for maintenance?

 The [example scenario](/about#example-scenario) still provides accurate geolocation data.

-Geography specific egress IPs are not tightly coupled to physical Cloudflare network locations.
+Geography-specific egress IPs are not tightly coupled to physical Cloudflare network locations.
 We continue using geography-specific egress IPs even if the geographically closest network location or locations are rerouted.

 ### What happens when a user nests or chains VPNs and connects to Cloudflare through a downstream proxy service?
 Cloudflare will make best efforts to identify such circumstances and communicate this information upstream to origins.
 Client IPs will geolocate as `unknown` when the entity that made the initial connection to Cloudflare appears to have originated from an open-proxy service or we are unsure of the location of the user.